Quenty/roblox-enhancement-proposals/Proposals/Proposal concerning the storage services currently being tested.md

 * Renaming the current `ServerStorage` class to `PrivateStorage` and not changing its behavior.
 * Making `ReplicatedStorage` not replicate from the client to the server and renaming it to `ProtectedStorage`.
 * Adding a class called `PublicStorage` which replicates from the client to the server and from the server to the client.

+`PrivateStorage` would be accessable by ever script.
+`ProtectedStorage` would be accessable by the Server-Side scripts only `PublicStorage` would be accessable by the server and by a single client.
+One would exist PER A CLIENT, and would be parented into the Player.
+This is stupid.